sean1516/HomeAssistant/README.md

 * __[Ikea TRÅDFRI Gateway](http://www.ikea.com/us/en/catalog/products/00337813/)__*

 *Block these from external network access and they will still work on your local network with Home Assistant.

-# Automations:
-A detailed description of each of my automations and a link to the yaml file is located [HERE](https://github.com/SilvrrGIT/HomeAssistant/tree/master/automation#bedtime_notificationsyaml-automations)

 # Control Panel / Front End Screen Shots: